Or search: cornell.edu

 • Support felony trials in Federal or State courts: interview clients and witnesses; prepare trial binders; legal and factual research; draft internal memoranda and occasionally pleadings

-• Represent clients in 1983 civil rights actions related to misconduct in connection with protest actions
+• Represent clients in civil actions challenging police misconduct, First Amendment violations, and other issues related to protest arrests

 • Participate as a legal observer at actions, prepare handouts about protester rights and risks and provide pre-action advice to activists or movements seeking to understand the legal implications of proposed protest activities